PEXANE2/azure-docs.tr-tr/articles/sql-database/dns-alias-powershell.md

 ---
-title: DNS diğer adı için PowerShell
+title: PowerShell for DNS alias
-description: New-Azsqlserverdnsalıas gibi PowerShell cmdlet 'leri, herhangi bir istemci yapılandırmasına dokunmanıza gerek kalmadan yeni istemci bağlantılarını farklı bir Azure SQL veritabanı sunucusuna yönlendirmenizi sağlar.
+description: PowerShell cmdlets such as New-AzSqlServerDNSAlias enable you to redirect new client connections to a different Azure SQL Database server, without having to touch any client configuration.
-keywords: DNS SQL veritabanı
+keywords: dns sql database
 ms.custom: seo-lt-2019
 services: sql-database
 ms.service: sql-database